Have You Seen Any Nazi Uranium? These Researchers Want To Know

 It turned out they didn't need to guess because wrapped around the cube was a piece of paper with the words, "Gift of Ninninger [sic], piece of uranium from the reactor Hitler tried to build."

 At the time of Hitler's rise, Germany was actually at the cutting edge of nuclear technology.
-"Nuclear fission was discovered in Berlin in late 1938," says Alex Wellerstein is a historian of science at the Stevens Institute of Technology in Hoboken, New Jersey.
+"Nuclear fission was discovered in Berlin in late 1938," says Alex Wellerstein, a historian of science at the Stevens Institute of Technology in Hoboken, N.J.
 "They were the first team of people who figured out how to split the atom, and figured out that when you split the atom, a lot of energy was going to be released."

 That basic idea of splitting atoms to release energy is what's at the heart of all of today's nuclear power plants and all the world's nuclear weapons.